 A. You don’t need to, but it can be a smart idea, especially if you aren’t there to supervise your rabbit.
 You never know what predators are in the area when you’re not there to protect your pet.

 Q. Do I need a rabbit hutch with a run?

-A. This is a matter of personal preference, but it’s a smart idea to choose a hutch with a run if the rabbit is going to be caged for extended periods of time or if there are multiple rabbits caged together.
+A. Rabbits need space to run and hop.
+Choosing to get a hutch with a run is a matter of personal preference, but it’s a smart and humane idea to choose a hutch with a run if the rabbit is going to be caged for extended periods of time or if there are multiple rabbits caged together.
 The run gives them more freedom to move about and play.